zaidsidd360/Run-Boy-Run-/README.md

 # Run-Boy-Run-
- A very basic arcade runner game developed in python with functional programming.
+ A very basic arcade runner game developed in pygame with functional programming.